upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 possibilities n = [n]
 ```

-then we need a way to cross product each possibilities.
+then we need a way to cross-produce each possibility.
-Here crossProduct is same as cross product of set in mathematics.
+Here cross-product is the same as the cross-product of a set in mathematics.

 ```haskell
 ghci> crossProduct [[1, 2, 3], [4, 5], [6]]